khunspoonzi/prospective-plutus-pioneers/week01/lecture01/1_The-(E)UTxO-Model.md

 # [The (E)UTxO Model](https://www.youtube.com/watch?v=_zr3W8cgzIQ&t=402s)

-The (E)UTxO models is the accounting model that Cardano uses, and it stands for:
+The (E)UTxO model is the accounting model that Cardano uses, and it stands for:

 | Letter | Word        |
 | ------ | ----------- |